nuxt-community/sentry-module/docs/content/en/sentry/options.md

 <alert type="info">

-  `@sentry/tracing@7` (version 7 and not newer) should be installed manually when using this option.
+  `@sentry/tracing@7` (version 7) should be installed manually when using this option.

 </alert>

-- Enables the BrowserTracing integration for client performance monitoring
+- Enables [Sentry Performance Monitoring](https://docs.sentry.io/platforms/javascript/guides/vue/performance/) on the server and browser side.
 - Takes the following object configuration format (default values shown):
   ```js
   {